jinayshah86/notebook/docs/python/pickling.md

 ### Pickling and Unpickling
-The `pickle` module, on the other hand, is not human readable, translates to bytes, is Python specific, and, thanks to the wonderful Python introspection capabilities, it supports an extremely large amount of data types.
+The `pickle` module, is not human readable, translates to bytes, is Python specific, and, thanks to the wonderful Python introspection capabilities, it supports an extremely large amount of data types.

-Regardless of these differences, though, which you should know when you consider whether to use one or the other, I think that the most important concern regarding `pickle` lies in the security threats you are exposed to when you use it.
+I think that the most important concern regarding `pickle` lies in the security threats you are exposed to when you use it.
 Unpickling erroneous or malicious data from an untrusted source can be very dangerous, so if you decide to adopt it in your application, you need to be extra careful.

 **Code:**
 ```python